uo-ec607/lectures/16-databases/16-databases.md

 ## Where to next: Learning and practicing SQL

-I realise that I've been somewhat dismissive about SQL in these lecture notes.
+I realise that this lecture has not gone into much depth about SQL itself.
 My goal has been to get you up running and running with databases as quickly and painlessly as possible.
-I also do think that you can get a great deal of mileage using the **dplyr** database integration that we've focused on here.
+I really do think that you can get a great deal of mileage using the **dplyr** database integration that we've focused on here.
 However, learning SQL will make a big difference to your life once you start working with databases regularly.
 I expect that it will also boost your employment options significantly.
 The good news is that you are already well on your way to internalising the basic commands and structure of SQL queries.
 We've seen the `show_query()` function, which is a great way to get started if your coming from R and the tidyverse.
 Another helpful **dplyr** resource is the provided by the "sql-translation" vignette, so take a look:

 ```r